domiwei/merpay/answer.md

 4 channels:

 1. A timer channel ringing every 30 seconds.
-Once timer rings, concurrently check state of master and all replicas by invoking `CheckConnection()`.
+Once timer rings, concurrently check state of master and all replicas by invoking `CheckConnection()` of another structure **instance**.
 2. A channel receiving notification of checking state of master.
 3. A channel receiving notification of checking state of replica given index.
-4. Shutdown channel, which aims to gracefully shutdown.
+4. Shutdown channel, which aims to gracefully shutdown this go-routine.

 The state checking channels receive notification only when either any read operation (`Query()`) gets failed or any write operation (`Exec(), Begin(), Prepare()`) gets error.
 Once it receives